Pietro Parolin

-He speaks fluent Italian, English and French, and near-native Spanish.

 Early life

-Parolin was born in Schiavon, Province of Vicenza, the son of a hardware store manager and an elementary school teacher.
+Parolin was born in Schiavon, Province of Vicenza, the son of a hardware store manager, Luigi Parolin (1921–1965), and an elementary school teacher, Ada Miotti (1928–2024).
 He has one sister and a brother.
 When he was ten years old, his father died in a car accident.
 After he was ordained on 27 April 1980, he took up graduate studies in canon law at the Pontifical Gregorian University and in diplomacy at the Pontifical Ecclesiastical Academy.
 He entered the Holy See's diplomatic service in 1986 at the age of 31.

-He served for three years in the Nunciature of Nigeria where he became familiar with the problems in Christian-Muslim relations.
+He served for three years in the Nunciature of Nigeria where he became familiar with the problems in Christian–Muslim relations.

-At the Nunciature of Mexico from 1989 to 1992, he contributed to the final phase of the work begun by Archbishop Girolamo Prigione which led to the legal recognition of the Catholic Church in 1992 and the establishment of diplomatic relations between the Holy See and Mexico after 130 years.
+At the Nunciature of Mexico from 1989 to 1992, Parolin contributed to the final phase of the work begun by Archbishop Girolamo Prigione which led to the legal recognition of the Catholic Church in 1992 and the establishment of diplomatic relations between the Holy See and Mexico after 130 years.
 These negotiations led to Mexico officially shedding the country's secular and anti-clerical imprint, which extended to its Constitution.

-Working in Rome, he was country director for Spain, Andorra, Italy, and San Marino.
+From 1992 to 2002, Parolin worked at the Section for Relations with States of the Secretariat of State in Rome, with primary responsibility for Spain, Andorra, Italy, and San Marino.

+Since 2000 he has worked with the then-Bishop Attilio Nicora on the implementation of the revision of the Lateran Concordat of 1984, with particular reference to the Italian military ordinariate.